20 min read

 The average npm project pulls in 79 transitive dependencies (DEV Community, 2025).
 A single compromised package can cascade through millions of downstream applications within hours.
-If your applications depend on npm packages, and they almost certainly do, understanding how vulnerabilities work and how to detect them is no longer optional.
+If your applications depend on npm, and they almost certainly do, understanding where the risks are and how to detect them is no longer optional.

 Stay ahead of npm security threats.
 Subscribe to CyberDesserts for practical security content when it matters.